 Wellington is also known as the culinary capital, famous for tucked-away bars, quirky cafes, award-winning restaurants, curly fries and really good coffee.

 Kia Ora!
-I’m thrilled that you are looking to study abroad in New Zealand.
-Born and raised in Connecticut, I studied abroad at Victoria University of Wellington in 2011 and loved it so much I moved back after graduation to continue my studies and work.
-My time studying abroad in Wellington was incredibly transformative and I am dedicated to ensuring that all of our AIFS students have a similarly life-changing experience.
+I’m excited that you are looking to study abroad in New Zealand.
+I moved to New Zealand in 2015 to study masters and had a great experience studying abroad.
+I am dedicated to ensuring that all of our AIFS students have a similar life-changing experience.

-I work as part of the Victoria University of Wellington International team here.
-I help all of our international students make the most out of their time here, but in particular I oversee AIFS students, a responsibility I am thrilled to have given my background!
+I work as part of the International Student Support team as an international student adviser.
+I help all our current and returning international students to make the most out of their time at Victoria University.

-Don’t hesitate to reach out to me with any questions you have, big or small.
+Please feel free to reach out to me with any questions you have, happy to help!

 The AIFS Resident Director provides academic advice, introduces you to the community and handles communication with the University.